TlaskalV/iNaturalist-Czech-Republic/README.md

 ## Density of obs
 Shows observation density for the whole country.
 Interestingly, density hotspots are not restricted to bigger cities with a lot of users but are also present in protected areas.
 This is visible especially in the smaller areas such as Palava and Podyji.
-Further hotspots are due to locally active users (Ceska Lipa, Novy Jicin).
+Further hotspots are due to locally active users (Ceska Lipa, Novy Jicin, Kromeriz).

 Places with less or no observations are often less visited, not so accessible locations (Beskydy, Jeseniky, Zelezne hory, Cesky Les).